 Optional Protein in a Southwest Salad

-You can keep this salad completely plant-based (with the exception of the eggs in the mayonnaise for the dressing), or add in grilled chicken breast, salmon, sliced steak, or shrimp like I did.
+You can keep this salad completely plant-based (with the exception of the eggs in the mayonnaise for the dressing), or add in grilled chicken breast for a southwest chicken salad, or use salmon, sliced steak, or shrimp for a lean protein like I did.

 Have you ever tried making a restaurant-style Southwest salad at home?
 Tell me about it in the comments and be sure to pin the photo below to save this recipe for later.